 Whether any developments have occurred in the community that may impact healthcare

-What patients and individuals who have not accessed our services think of the Practice
+What patients and individuals who have not accessed our services think of the Practice.

 PPG meetings will be held at the Practice every two months.
 Where PPG meetings are held remotely, our PPG Chair will provide you with instructions for joining ahead of the meeting.